enj657/School_District_Analysis/README.md

 ### Purpose

-The purpose of this school district analysis is to create dataframes that show how well each school performed with the updated scores for Thomas High School ninth graders.
+The purpose of this school district analysis is to create data frames that show how well each school performed with the updated scores for Thomas High School ninth graders.

 ## School-District Analysis Results

 * The school district summary has changed slightly with the updated data.
-The first image below shows the old dataframe, and the secoond image shows the new, updated dataframe.
+The first image below shows the old data frame, and the second image shows the new, updated data frame.
 The new average math score for the whole district went from 79.0% to 78.9%.
 The average reading score stayed the same, at 81.9%.
 The percentages of students that passed math and reading both dropped slightly.
 The overall percentage of students that passed math and reading went from 65.2% to 64.9%.

 ![image info](./DataFrame_images/district_summary_old.png)